apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>updateStrategy defines the update strategy for the component.
+<p>Defines the update strategy for the component.
 Not supported.</p>
 </td>
 </tr>